pukoframework/pukoframework.github.io/docs/basics/authentication.md

 }
 ```

-That method supposed to be filled with your own custom Authentication implementation.
+These methods are meant to be filled with your own custom authentication implementation.

 ---

 **Login($username, $password)**

-For login, you can validate your username and password received from function param
-and validate trough models or CURL request.
+For the login function, you can validate the username and password received from the function parameters and validate them through models or CURL requests.

 ```php
 public function Login($username, $password)